 If you would like to change your chosen school after submitting an application, please email us within ten days of the application deadline.
 Admitted students should plan to enroll in the school to which they have applied.

-For the 2021-22 and 2022-23 application year, UVA has adopted a Test Optional admission policy.
-The submission of standardized test scores is not required for admission as a first year or transfer applicant to the University during this admission cycle.
-This policy is for both domestic and international applicants.
+For the Fall 2023 cycle the University of Virginia has adopted a test optional policy.
+The submission of standardized test scores is not required for admission as a first-year or transfer applicant to the University during this admission cycle.
 Students who wish to include testing as part of their application may continue to do so, but those who do not will be at no disadvantage in the application review.

 Students whose first language is not English or who have attended an English-speaking school for fewer than two years are encouraged to provide evidence of their English proficiency by submitting the results of the TOEFL or the IELTS.

 If your counselor is unable to write a recommendation letter, please request that the secondary school report still be completed and submitted online.
 If your counselor is unable to provide a written recommendation, you may submit a recommendation from another school administrator or academic teacher if possible.
 Please know that in this situation, a counselor recommendation is not required for your application to be reviewed.

 If your school is unable to submit these documents electronically, they can be mailed.